 Most of my clients prefer to have their engagement photo session done in the Spring, Summer, or Fall.
 Some (and this may be you!) like to have that Winter feel – you know, that snowy, cold, sweater and cozy holiday feel.
 If that is you, I am happy to accommodate you!
 For more information about how to prepare for a Winter Engagement Photo Session, click this link.

 If you are in Maryland, your are lucky!
 Maryland contains various scenic areas to satisfy any taste and “theme” for your engagement photo shoot.
 Rich with scenic beaches and beach towns, cityscapes, State and local parks, mountainous regions of Western Maryland, historic locations, quaint towns like Annapolis, wineries, and waterfalls.
 Consider these locations to start your planning, but do so in consideration to the time of the year, driving distance for you and me, costs (if any – please note that entrance fees/parking to parks or other locations in excess of $10 for the photographer, should be covered by the client), open/close times, lighting and weather conditions, and time of the day your shoot may take place.
 Remember, this is not an exhaustive list, but one that I am mostly familiar with.
 If you have other ideas, please discuss them with me.
-Also, all standard engagement photo sessions offer an allowance of a maximum 30 minute drive. *Longer drive times require a travel fee ($50 for any portion of each additional 30 minutes) – please inquire prior to making this arrangement.
+Also, all standard engagement photo sessions offer an allowance of a maximum 30 minute drive. *Longer drive times require a travel fee ($50 for any portion of each additional 30 minutes, each way) – please inquire prior to making this arrangement.

 Now that you have a place, date, and time, you’ll need to prepare your wardrobe and yourself.
 Having done many, many engagement photo sessions, I can’t stress enough the importance of intentionally planning and being prepared in order to create “WOW” photos, not just posey, regular, boring photos.
 We want to create artistic, tasteful, thought-out, and different images than the normal, run-of-the-mill images that look like everyone else’s!
 Please consider the following: